-Many manufacturers offer similar lengths of warranty for a system boiler as they do for a combi boiler.
+Many manufacturers offer similar lengths of warranty for a system as they do for a combi.
 Viessmann and Worcester Bosch, for example, offer up to 12 years.

 Often considered to be an older type of central heating system, it needs both tanks and cylinders, so it can be a challenging boiler installation in smaller homes.

 The quality of manufacturing and the parts used have a significant influence on how long a boiler lasts.
-This then means that there can be huge variation between individual models of boilers.
+This then means that there can be huge variations between individual models of boilers.

-A high-quality combi boiler from a well-established boiler manufacturer will last for many years longer than a cheaply made one.
+A high-quality combi boiler from a well-established boiler manufacturer such as Worcester Bosch, Viessman, and Ideal will last for many years longer than a cheaply made one.

 This means that a low-cost new boiler may not be a good investment especially when you consider installation costs.

 When choosing your new boiler, look at the materials used and pay attention to online reviews from other owners.

 Remember to check the warranty offered on each boiler.
 That will give you an idea of how long the manufacturer believes their brand of boiler will operate before a replacement boiler is needed.